-In this framework, EPTRI has organised a webinar on “The biotech approach to paediatric medical devices” that will take place virtually on the 29th of September at 15.00 CEST.
+In this framework, EPTRI organised a webinar on “The biotech approach to paediatric medical devices” that took place virtually on the 29th of September 2021.

-It will explore the relationship between medical devices and biotechnology in the context of the needs of children and young people, with a case study on the challenge in developing resorbable implants for children and the need from the patients’ point of view.
+It explored the relationship between medical devices and biotechnology in the context of the needs of children and young people, with a case study on the challenge of develofing resorbable implants for children and the need from the patients’ point of view.

-It will be addressed to researchers from academia and industries who deal with paediatric MDs challenges.
+It was addressed to researchers from academia and industries who deal with paediatric MDs challenges.

 Below you can find the recording of the event and the presentations.